Fedozie/glasp-documentation/README.md

 ## Additional Information

 ### Alternatives to Glasp
 - **Liner**: [Liner](https://getliner.com/en) is a popular digital tool that allows users to highlight text on web pages and save those highlights for later reference.
-With Liner, you can highlight text in multiple colors, add notes, and organize your highlights by tags or folders.
+With Liner, you can highlight text in multiple colours, add notes, and organize your highlights by tags or folders.
 It is available as a browser extension or a mobile app and works with various devices and platforms.

 - **Pocket**: [Pocket](https://getpocket.com/en/), previously known as Read-it-later, is a tool that allows you to save and annotate web pages, as well as articles and other content from around the web.
 It also offers features for organizing and sharing your saved content, as well as integrations with popular apps and services like IFTTT.